What does a maintenance technician do?

 Who should hire a maintenance technician?

-Any organization that manages physical capital assets—equipment, machinery, vehicles, buildings, etc—should hire a maintenance technician to ensure assets remain in good working order during the entirety of their useful life.
+Any organization that manages physical capital assets—equipment, machinery, vehicles, buildings, etc—should hire a maintenance professional to ensure assets remain in good working order during the entirety of their useful life.

-Without a maintenance technician, an organization must spend money on outside contractors.
+Without these types of technicians, an organization must spend money on outside contractors.
 For simple repairs, the hourly rate of these contractors is often 10 times more than that of an in-house technician.
 Therefore, if an organization requires numerous repairs per day, it makes financial sense to hire a maintenance technician.

 Large organizations that must avoid the side-effects of reactive maintenance (i.e. unscheduled downtime) hire multiple in-house technicians.
 In addition to performing emergency maintenance, each technician is responsible for performing various types of proactive maintenance on assigned assets.
 Contractors are only called in for specialized repairs.
 This can save hundreds of thousands of dollars in a given year.

-What are the different types of maintenance technicians?
+What are the different types of these technicians?

 - Plant Maintenance Technician — Monitors and maintains the operation of plant systems and equipment including balers, conveyor belts, gearboxes, electrical motors, pulleys, shafts and bearings.